AaltoSciComp/scicomp-docs/rse/procedures/job-descriptions.rst

 Further career development is not a part of the Aalto RSE program (yet?), and to be honest it's hard to see an internal advancement at Aalto.
 But at the same time, this isn't a dead-end internal job.
-Especially the lower levels take the place of, for example, postdoctoral positions which are designed for post-degree training.
+Especially at the lower levels it could take the place of, for example, postdoctoral positions which are designed for post-degree training.
 After this job, one will be very qualified for other research scientist/research engineer/data scientist type positions.